-Detailed instructions for completing the Proposed Project Budget template are discussed in the Technical Assistance Webinar.
+Detailed instructions for completing the Proposed Project Budget template are discussed in this budget video tutorial.

 Budget Narrative

 All applicants are required to submit a budget narrative that describes in detail and provides justification for each budget line item.
 Applicants must use the template provided in this application.
 Instructions for completing the Budget Narrative are included in the template.
 Upload the document using the upload below.